 Historic Window Restoration by Westbrook in Seattle

-The two part Article and videos below are from a historic window restoration project Westbrook Restorations did a number of years ago on the historic Moana Apts of the Capital Hill Neighborhood in Seattle.
-I wrote this two part article about historic wood windows in Seattles history originally for the Dunn Lumber Company website containing a lot of information for professionals and homeowners.
+The two part Article and videos below are from a historic window restoration project Westbrook Restorations did a number of years ago on the historic Moana Apts of the Capitol Hill Neighborhood in Seattle.
+I wrote this two part article about historic wood windows in Seattle’s history originally for the Dunn Lumber Company website containing a lot of information for professionals and homeowners.
 Thanks to Dunn Lumber for financing and sharing this valuable information.
 The Article explains what it takes to restore wood windows and what to expect if you are one of my clients.
-It shows a great general idea of the detailed work and level of knowledgable practice it takes to restore historic wood windows properly.
+It shows a great general idea of the detailed work and level of knowledgeable practice it takes to restore historic wood windows properly.
 I love historic window systems, and this kind of restorative work gives me great satisfaction in using a practiced carpentry skill set that reaches back in history.
 I don’t think modern windows necessarily provide a better value than historic windows.
 There is a pretty high carbon footprint in manufacturing and replacing most modern windows, especially since they have an extremely short life span.
 Also Historic windows, if restored properly will add antiquity monetary value to your home or building.
-Heat loss can be reduced significantly with storm windows and proper spring bronze weatherstripping.
+Heat loss can be reduced significantly with storm windows and proper spring bronze weather-stripping.
 So, if you have a home or building that has original wood windows from historic, vintage and even mid century modern, consider period replicating, restoring, and maintaining them.
 It might just be the best solution after all.
 Enjoy the Articles/Videos!

 Working on historic homes and buildings is a kind of archaeological trip back in time.
 Many of Seattle’s historic windows were produced in the era when the Wright Brothers were discovering the wonder of human flight.
 This was a time when industrious creativity, ingenuity, and craftsmanship were beginning to culminate into more universal building practices.
 As Seattle’s historic homes continue to age, they will require the expertise and experience of a knowledgeable master craftsman in order to maintain their historic and monetary value.